LackOfUsernameIdeas/PortfolioWebsite/README.md

 ### 3. Deploy to Vercel

-1. Push the repo to GitHub.
+1. Push the repo to GitHub
-2. Import the repo as a new project on [vercel.com](https://vercel.com).
+2. Import the repo as a new project on [vercel.com](https://vercel.com)
-3. Vercel automatically detects Next.js and, since `output: "export"` is set, deploys the contents of `out/`.
+3. Vercel automatically detects Next.js and, since `output: "export"` is set
-4. New pushes to `main` automatically trigger a new build and deployment.
+4. New pushes to `main` automatically trigger a new build and deployment

 ### 4. Build manually (only needed for non-Vercel hosting)